eskultety/cachito/docs/pip.md

    (recursively)
 2. you need to repeat the above for _all_ your recursive runtime dependencies

+> :warning: NOTE that the information that follows on finding build dependencies is deprecated and
+> is only listed for historical records as this project is planned to be sunset and archived in the
+> near future. **Please use [pybuild-deps](https://github.com/hermetoproject/pybuild-deps) and follow
+> the instructions there instead.**

 You can use the [pip_find_builddeps.py](../bin/pip_find_builddeps.py) script to find all the build dependencies you will need.
 Here is how you would use it: